Mylo Xyloto: Background

-In November 2008, in an interview with All Headline News, Coldplay lead singer Chris Martin stated that "...I don't think bands should keep going past [the age of] 33", but later rephrased this to say that what he meant was that they must proceed "as if it's our last, because that's the only way to proceed" in December 2008, adding that he thought the band would never split.
+In November 2008, in an interview with All Headline News, Coldplay lead singer Chris Martin stated that "I don't think bands should keep going past [the age of] 33", but later rephrased this to say that what he meant was that they must proceed "as if it's our last, because that's the only way to proceed" in December 2008, adding that he thought the band would never split.
 Bass guitarist Guy Berryman, who earlier wrote that the band will "just have to start work and see how it shapes up", reported that the band would return to the studio:

 We've already got lists of song ideas.
 We never stop writing.
 We go into the studio with all the best laid plans then what we end up with is not what we intended.
 It's just exciting to wonder what will come out the speakers in a year's time.
 We have very exciting things lined up.
 It's time to take our music down different directions and really explore other avenues.

 In one interview, Martin predicted the style of the incoming album as being less dominated by fanfare, and featuring a more "stripped-down" sound.

 Studios

-In November 2008, Coldplay established a recording HQ at a disused bakery in Primrose Hill, North London, where they recorded a big part of Viva la Vida or Death and All His Friends.
+In November 2006, Coldplay established a recording HQ at a disused bakery in Primrose Hill, North London, where they recorded a big part of Viva la Vida or Death and All His Friends.
 Part of Mylo Xyloto was also recorded on the same place, however this time they used a new studio, near the original, called The Beehive.
 While a few overdubs and a lot of comping were recorded at The Bakery, a lot of live recording and live takes were done on the new studio.
 The Beehive was described by Rik Simpson, one of the producers, as a "large room".
 One of the band's roadies blogged about the studio, describing it as having a "gorgeous reverb".
-Still about the studio he said:

-Everywhere you go there's light streaming in.
+Still about the studio he said: "Everywhere you go there's light streaming in.
 Even on a relatively gloomy British afternoon, it's noticeably bright inside.
-I can only imagine that this will be reflected in the new material.
+I can only imagine that this will be reflected in the new material".
+Recording for the album was finished in September 2011.